check-spelling/timescaledb/test/src/bgw/README.md

 worker messages sent since the table was created; `mock_time` is the virtualized timestamp ([see that section](## Timer)) at which the message was written; `application_name` the name of the application that wrote the message;
-`msg` is the messgage string itself.
+`msg` is the message string itself.

 See [`log.c`](log.c) for more detail.